canonical/ubuntu-pro-client/docs/howtoguides/get_token_and_attach.md

 In case you can not control your subscription (depends on the subscription type and your users permissions related to it).
-Or if you do not want to change the defaults, but you want to not auto-enable anything while attaching a particular machine you can always pass `--no-auto-enable` to attach, but not auto-enable any of the services.
+Or if you do not want to change the defaults, but you do not want to auto-enable anything while attaching a particular machine you can always pass `--no-auto-enable` to `attach`, but not auto-enable any services using the following command:

 ```
 $ sudo pro attach YOUR_TOKEN --no-auto-enable